jeremenichelli/personal-site/posts/2015-11-19-pointers-in-c.md

 ## Wrap-up

-Hopefully after writing this small article I won't have to google again how pointers work, but just in case I forget again, I know I just need to come back here.
+Hopefully after writing this small article I won't have to google again how pointers work, but just in case I forget again, I just need to come back here.